2021 Vault Rankings

 Across the Map

-Over the past several decades, Goodwin has grown internationally, opening outposts in Hong Kong, London, Frankfurt, and Paris.
+Over the past several decades, Goodwin has grown internationally, opening outposts in Hong Kong, London, Frankfurt, Paris, Luxembourg, and Cambridge.
 Lawyers in Goodwin’s Hong Kong office represent private equity, venture capital, M&A, IP, and capital markets clients, as well as technology and life sciences companies.
 It also features hospitality, real estate, and anti-corruption practices.
 The London office focuses on real estate, fund formation, financial services, real estate private equity, hospitality, and cross-border transactions, with principal clients including Deutsche Asset & Wealth Management (previously known as RREEF), Angelo Gordon, Ares Management, Brookfield Office Properties, Four Seasons, GreenOak Real Estate Advisers, Kennedy Wilson, and TIAA Henderson Real Estate.
 The firm’s Frankfurt office offers one of the leading teams in the European real estate, finance, and corporate sectors.
-The Paris office focuses on private equity and M&A work.
+The Paris office advises on private equity and M&A work and has expanded its capacity to serve clients on complex real estate, financial restructuring and tax matters.
+In 2019, Goodwin opened a life-sciences-and-technology-focused Cambridge office in the heart of Silicon Fen, as well as a Luxembourg office that works with the firm’s existing London-based Luxembourg desk to serve as a single solution for clients raising and deploying capital in Europe.

 News & Awards